rodion-raskolnikov/geo-xy/README.md

 Y axis points north, X axis points east and center point is (0, 0)

-Works with good practical precission (displayuin on a map [mapbox, leaflet, google] with max zoom) within at least 20 miles from a center point.
+Works with good practical precission (displaying on a map [mapbox, leaflet, google] with max zoom) within at least 20 miles from a center point.

 installation: